-Type of Offense Offender Consequence for First Offense Consequence for Second Offense Consequence for Third Offense Consequence for Third Offense Rule Ref.
-Verbal abuse/bench jockeying Any participant or game personnel other than head coach After a warning, offender is ejected for that game plus a one game suspension When verbal abuse/bench jockeying continues, head coach its ejected (no suspension).
+Of .
+Offender Consequence for First Offense Consequence for Second Offense Consequence for Third Offense Consequence for Third Offense Rule Ref.
+Any participant or After a warning, offender is game personnel ejected for that game plus other than a one game suspension head coach After a warning ejected for that a one game sus z, offender is game plus pension When verbal abuse/bench codekying continues, head coach is ejected (no suspension).
 All others ejection plus one game suspension.
-Same as second offense 5-17 Failure to leave sight and sound of the playing field and grandstands after an ejection Any participant Three-game suspension added to any penalties already accumulated Same as first offense Same as first offense 3-6-d, Note 2 and 3 Collision rule Player Ejection from the present contest One game suspension Same as first offense Same as first offense 8-7 Ejection for tobacco use Player or team personnel and head coach Ejected from present contest, one game suspension for everyone other than the head coach Same as first offense Same as first offense 3-11 Post-participation ejection for unsportsmanlike conduct Assistant coach, player (other than pitcher) or team personnel Ejection from next contest plus a one game suspension.
-These two games will be added to any other applicable penalities for other offenses.
-Ejection from next scheduled contest plus a three game suspension for a total of four games.
+Same as second offense 5-17 Any participant Three-game any penalties Three-game any penaltie Three-game suspension added to any penalties already accumulated Same as first offense Same as first offense 3-6-d, Note 2 and 3 Player Ejection fro Ejection fro contest One Ejection from the present contest One game suspension Same as first offense Same as first offense 8-7 Player or team Ejected froi personnel and game suspe head coach other than t Ejected fror game suspe other than t Ejected from present contest, one game suspension for everyone other than the head coach Same as first offense Same as first offense 3-11 Assistant coach, Ejection from player (other than pitcher) or team personnel added to an added to an epenalties from the coars of the c Ejection fro plus a one: These two added to an penalties fo Ejection from next contest plus a one game suspension.
+These two games will be added to any other applicable penalties for other offenses.
+Ejection from next scheduled contest plus a three-game suspension for a total of four games.
 These four games will be added to any other applicable penalties for other offenses.
-Same as second offense 2-26-c; Appendix D Post-participation ejection Head coach Ejected from team's next game - No Suspension Same as first offense Same as first offense 2-26-c; Appendix D Post-participation ejection for a pitcher Player whose last listed position is that of a pitcher A total suspension of four games Same as first offense Same as first offense 2-26-e Possession or use of any foreign substance or moisture applied to the hand or fingers, or do anything to deface the ball.
-Pitcher Ejection plus a four- game suspension.
+Same as second offense 2-26-c; Appendix D Head coach Ejected fro Ejected fro game - No Ejected from team's next game - No Suspension Same as first offense Same as first offense 2-26-c; Appendix D Player whose last A total su listed position is that of a pitcher A total su A total suspension of four games Same as first offense Same as first offense 2-26-e Pitcher Ejection plus a fou game suspension.
+Ejection I game susj Ejection plus a four- game suspension.
 Ejections plus a four- game suspension.
 Ejection plus a four- game suspension.
 9-2-e

 Note 1: It is the responsibility of the institutions Head Coach and Director of Athletics to administer and enforce any suspension penalties.
-Note 2: Suspension penalties, regardless of the number, shall be served during the offending teams next scheduled contest(s).
+Note 2: Suspension penalties, regardless of the number, shall be served during the offending team's next scheduled contest(s).
 Post-participation ejections and any applicable suspension penalties shall also be served during the offending team's next scheduled contest(s).
 Conferences and institutions may choose to implement additional penalties for misconduct.

 Note 3: A listing of ejection and suspension procedures is contained in Appendix D.